ICI3D/ICI3D.github.io/daidd/index.md

 tab: Programs
 longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
 summary: DAIDD is a week-long modeling clinic that provides an introduction to dynamical models used in the study of infectious disease dynamics.
 Instruction focuses on the conceptual foundations of modeling and model formulation for infectious disease research.
-alerttype: info
+alerttype: success
 alertmsg: DAIDD 2018 will be held 16-22 December in Stellenbosch, South Africa.
 Additional information has been updated on this page.
-Application instructions will be available soon.
-We apologize for the delay and thank you for your patience.
+The application is now open.
 ---

 {%if page.alerttype == "warning"%}